jgoalby/jgoalby.github.io/games/template/readme.md

 # More stuff to do
+- Need to display some kind of toast notification when notifications happen.
 - What about implementing a scrolling area for the settings?
 Might neeed at some point anyway.
 - Have tabs for the settings and catagories so like settings go into the same tab
   - Can start with audio as I have 2 of those.
 The intrpspection could be another